The Parable of Arable Land: Music

 Mayo Thompson talked about the Red Krayola's relation with punk rock: "I would say, the mindset of those people in the '70s was something like our mindset in the mid-'60s.
 They hated everything too that had happened before--'we're not necessarily going to clean the slate, but we're going to burn everything down and then we're going to start over again.
 Or in the process, we're going to burn down everything as a starting over again.'
 And this relation was understood.
 So some people would say, this is proto-punk - that was where we got lumped, a little bit.
 But the same things that were talked about the music then are the same things that people talk about it now - 'jazzy, broken, dada, blah blah.'"

 Rick Barthelme had this to say about their music: "From our vantage out on the edge, Zappa and Velvet Underground, and other more conventionally strange bands, were ordinary musicians trying to do something different and still function within the rock & roll framework.
 We said fuck the framework, listen to this, motherfucker.
 And then busted your eardrum.
 And we did it over and over from 1966 to 1968.
-The first LP, The Parable of Arable Land, which was recorded early on at the Andrus studio, is a wonder if you are wasted, and a poor example otherwise, as the nice guy who recorded it did it on two tracks instead of thirty-two, thus flattening the thing out somewhat."
+The first LP, The Parable of Arable Land is a wonder if you are wasted, and a poor example otherwise, as the nice guy who recorded it did it on two tracks instead of thirty-two, thus flattening the thing out somewhat."
 When asked about the proto-punk label he responded with "I don't really know if that's true, but wouldn't it be lovely to think so?".